-Executive Team
+NWSA Executive Team

-The Executive Team is comprised of the CEO and ten chief officers and executive administrative support.
-The Executive Team oversees all business activities and departments, and with the Commission, provides long-term strategic direction.
-The Executive Team ensures compliance with all regulations relevant to Port activities including public meetings and information, environmental protection, labor relations, procurement, security, financial management and other issues.
+The NWSA Executive Team is comprised of the CEO, two deputy CEO's, and seven chief officer positions and executive administrative support.
+The NWSA Executive Team oversees all business activities and departments, and with the Commission, provides long-term strategic direction.
+The Executive Team ensures compliance with all regulations relevant to NWSA and Port activities including public meetings and information, environmental protection, labor relations, procurement, security, financial management and other issues.